Trent Seven: Fight Club Pro (2010–2020)

 Seven was granted a match for the Ring of Honor World Championship during ROH's 2011 tour of the United Kingdom, but lost to defending champion Davey Richards on 15 July 2011 on a show promoted by Fight Club Pro (FCP).
-At some point in 2011, Seven became the first holder of the FCP Championship, holding it until 25 November where he lost the title to Eddie Edwards.
+Sometime around 2011, Seven became the first holder of the FCP Championship, holding it until 25 November where he lost the title to Eddie Edwards.
 In 2013, he won FCP's annual "Infinity Trophy Tournament" when he defeated Mark Haskins in the finals.
 During an FCP show on 5 February 2016, Trent Seven unsuccessfully challenged Trevor Lee for the TNA X-Division Championship.
 On 7 January 2017, Moustache Mountain (Seven and Tyler Bate) teamed up with Joel Allen to defeat #CCK (Chris Brookes and Kid Lykos) and Shay Purser.
 With the win, Allen became the title holder of the Attack!
 24:7 Championship, only for Allen to lose it the same night.